trangiabach/Bezel-Technical-Challenge/README.md

 npm run start
 ```

-The app should no be available at [http://localhost:3000](http://localhost:3000)!
+The app should now be available at [http://localhost:3000](http://localhost:3000)!

 *Note: This app uses the Create React App Boilderplate.